 By 19 I was an IV (intravenous) heroin user.
 The community and lifestyle felt almost as addicting as the drugs.
 I spent a three more years pretty strung out.
 I felt like I was living in a shell of myself, that I had lost who I was.
 It was a fight to believe that I had a shred of goodness, of humanity, left in me.
 Life seemed to have no meaning.
 I would wake up wishing that I wouldn’t wake up.
 I heard the thought — the lie — that “it would be better if I wasn’t here.”
 There was so much shame and so much darkness.

 Things began to change when a close friend of mine overdosed.
-We worked together, and he would pick me up, and we would get loaded before going to work.
+We worked together, and he always picked me up, to get loaded together before going to work.
 One morning, I forgot to tell him that I had gotten a way stronger batch, and he used and overdosed while I was in the shower.
 It was too late.
 I felt devastated by guilt.

 I returned to treatment, and got clean again.
-Afterwards, I realized I had to get involved in a completely new community.
+After my recovery from heroin addiction, I realized I had to get involved in a completely new community.
 I had to separate myself from everything that reminded me of the past — letting go of the old life, and then moving forward.
 The old life was hard to leave behind because it was all I knew.
 The town, the friends, held comfort and safety.
 But I moved to another town in our state, and dove into support groups and 12 step programs.